 Who can be a substitute decision-maker?

-When a person still has capacity they can choose who their substitute decision-maker will be, and specify this in an Advance Directive or power of attorney, for example.
+When a person still has capacity they can choose who their substitute decision-maker will be, and specify this in an Advance Care Directive or power of attorney, for example.

 However, if the person has impaired capacity and no substitute decision-maker has been appointed, the guardianship legislation gives decision-making powers to the people who are closest to the person i.e. the person’s family, carer or friends.
-Who can be a substitute decision-maker varies depending on the State and Territory.
+Who can be a substitute decision-maker varies depending on the law of the State or Territory.
 Where there is no family, friend, or anyone else available or appropriate to be a substitute decision-maker, a court or tribunal can appoint a guardianship official, for example, the Public Advocate or the Public Guardian, to make decisions for the person.

 How should a substitute decision be made?